isomerpages/nlb-learning/_partners/Partners.md

 <tbody>
 <tr>
-<td><strong><a href="https://www.eventbrite.sg/e/hydroponic-gardening-at-home-time-of-your-life-tickets-407877652037" target="_blank">Hydroponic Gardening at Home | Time of Your Life</a></strong></td>
+<td><strong><a href="https://www.eventbrite.sg/e/hydroponic-gardening-at-home-time-of-your-life-tickets-407877652037" target="_blank">Repurposing Okara for Consumption | Time of Your Life</a></strong></td>
-<td>This programme is intended for those aged 50 and above. <br><br>

-Are you interested in home gardening but hesitant about the hassle of preparing, potting, and caring for your plants?
-If so, this workshop is for you! <br><br>

-Find out more about hydroponic gardening, a simple alternative to traditional gardening.
-Using a DIY hydroponics kit, discover how you can grow vegetables and other garden edibles at home.
-Get started on your green journey with this simple and fuss-free method of gardening!<br><br>
+<td>When we cook, we often throw away parts of ingredients like vegetable pulp and fruit peels.
+But did you know that such commonly discarded items can be used in other ways?<br><br>

+In this hands-on workshop, you will learn how to make soy milk from scratch.
+Thereafter, we will teach you how to transform the by-product from making soy milk, a soy pulp known as okara, into other food items like nuggets and cookies. <br><br>

+<b>About the Trainer</b><br>
+Lina Tan is a senior lecturer with the School of Applied Science in Nanyang Polytechnic, where she teaches in the Food Science & Nutrition programme.
+Besides teaching, she also coaches food science students for local and international product innovation competitions and provides technical guidance and training to clients in the food industry.  <br><br>

-This programme is jointly brought to you by the National Library Board and Nanyang Polytechnic. <br><br>
+This programme is jointly brought to you by the National Library Board and Nanyang Polytechnic.</td>
-<td>17 Sept 2022, 2pm - 4pm</td>
+<td>5 Oct 2022, 2pm - 4pm</td>
-<td>Jurong Regional Library</td>
+<td>Tampines Regional Library, Culinary Studio</td>
 </tr>
 </tbody></table>
 <br>